sombek/home-recipes/docs/potato-with-herbs.md

 - Mix all the ingredients together
 - Brush the potatoes with the sauce
   - ![img_34.png](img_34.png ':size=200')
-- On broil mode, put the potatoes in the oven until golden brown
+- On broil High mode, put the potatoes in the oven until golden brown
+- Cook for 10 minutes
-- After 5 minutes, sprinkle some cheese on top (optional)
+- After 10 minutes, sprinkle some cheese on top (optional)
   - Parmesan cheese or any cheese available
 - Put it back in the oven until the cheese is melted